NAMBARI/nambari.github.io/downloads.md

 <strong  style="font-size: 125%;">
 If you have not done so,
 <br>
-get R and RStudio befor moving on
+get R and RStudio before moving on
 </strong>
 <br>